-We argued in the previous section that one natural answer to this questions is 'the structure of a metric space, $\langle M, d \rangle$ ', where d is the geodesic distance between any two elements in the domain of discourse.
-If the only way to turn a domain of discourse of uncountable cardinality into a metric space were by using the calculus of line elements, this answer would have been equivalent to 'the structure of a metric manifold, $\langle M, g{ij} \rangle$ , for domains of uncountable cardinality.'
-Our aim in this section is to build up a generalisable alternative characterisation of a metric space, and to answer in the affirmative the following question:
+As discussed earlier, in physical space a natural answer to this question is 'the structure of a metric space, $\langle M, d \rangle$ ', where d is the geodesic distance between any two elements in the domain of discourse.
+Differential geometry demonstrates that arc-connectedness (together with a few other assumptions) is sufficient to characterise a metric space.
+Our aim in this section is to explicate a generalisable alternative characterisation, thus demonstrating that arc-connectedness is not necessary.
+In other words, we seek to answer in the affirmative the following question: